Before I tell you some of my favorite beach bag essentials, there is one large difference between the beach and a pool:

 The third bag is our Bogg bag:

 This bag was made for the beach!
+(But sadly are often sold out).
 You can hose it out easily and its super lightweight/durable.
 This bag holds most all of the beach things we need.
 I will say, while I love this bag for the actual beach, it is not nearly as large as the Scout 4 boys bag I linked above.
 In the Bogg bag:

 - 2-3 towels: Our kids are still so young that no one is laying out on a towel.
 These are solely for drying purposes.
 I swear by these target towels for all things beach and pool!
 They are super lightweight, dry fast, and don’t take up a ton of space.

-- Sunscreen: I love the thinkbaby sunscreen stick and the Beautycounter sunscreen spray.
-Beautycounter also has a stick that is awesome, the thinkbaby is just a better price point.
+- Sunscreen: I love the thinkbaby sunscreen stick and the Beautycounter sunscreen spray or Thinkbaby sunscreen.
+Beautycounter also has a stick that is awesome, the Thinkbaby is just a better price point.

-- 1 clear toiletry bag that contains a few clean swim diapers and wipes.
+- 1 clear mesh bag that contains a few clean swim diapers and wipes.

 - 1 mesh bag that contains the goggles.
 Again, this corrals them all together and the mesh allows them to get air and dry after being used.